DMeechan/node-vs-deno-database-drivers/README.md

 This project exists to verify how latency compares between the various MySQL and Postgres clients available in Node and Deno.

 The goal is to understand if the same drivers have different latency characteristics when running on Node vs Deno.
-For more driver breadth, I've included both MySQL and Postges drivers.
+For more driver breadth, I've included both MySQL and Postgres drivers.

 ### How do I run this?